mithracodes/pr-quadtrees/README.md

 # pr-quadtrees

-This is my submission for ***Project 2 of COMP20003 Algorithms and Data Structures in Sem 2 2022***.
 The following implementation of a PR quadtree supports a number of functions such as inserting data points, searching for individual datapoints and searching (returning) for all datapoints within a query rectangle.

 ## Overview